roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-07 ****** byStoryTeller07© Anne was tightly encased in a blow up outfit that took the shape of an arm chair when inflated.
+Anne was tightly encased in a blow up outfit that took the shape of an arm chair when inflated.
 Her mouth was held open at the front of the seat, where John had sat.
 It had been overkill, to be left helpless, like a humble piece of furniture.
 Anne had no option but to faithfully obey orders from the influence of the implant in her head, so there was no need to hold her captive.
 Encased in clear plastic, unable to move, she was physically, as well as psychologically, powerless.

  He had abandoned her there in the lounge, like a piece of furniture, an object owned, to attend to his wife as part of the usual daily routine.
 Leaving his sperm to trickle over the plastic seat, dribbling into her mouth, she had to swallow or choke.
 Her mouth was held open so there was little she could do, as the sticky fluid dripped onto her tongue, where it slowly ran to the back of her throat.